Technical analysis | Fundamental analysis | Forex analytics | Trading practice | Money management

 Consumer Sentiment

-What it is: It is a list of 500 consumers that concerns the personal finance and economic conditions and is made throughout the nation each month.
+What it is: This is a list of 500 consumers concerning the personal finance and economic conditions.
+It is made throughout the nation each month.

-Why we care: It's important to take it into consideration because this list (poll), being carried out since 1950, indicates the consumers' preferences of spending.
+Why we care: It is important because this list or poll, being carried out since 1950, indicates the consumers' preferences of spending.

 Consumer Spending

-What it is: An indicator of retail establishment realization that is listed taking into consideration seasonal adjustments, trading-day changes and holidays.
-It's insecure to use advance estimates, so they are reconsidered in a month and the ultimate results are made in one more month.
-As far as considerable corrections are thought as suitable, this is not reliable.
+What it is: An indicator of retail establishment realization that is listed taking into consideration seasonal adjustments, trading-day changes, and holidays.
+It is insecure to use advanced estimates.
+Therefore, they are reconsidered in a month, while the ultimate results are in one more month.
+As far as considerable corrections are thought to be suitable, this is not reliable.

-Why we care: It is important because two thirds of the GDP (Gross Domestic Product) are occupied by Personal Consumption Expenditures where retail sales take 40%.
+Why we care: It is important because two-thirds of the GDP or Gross Domestic Product is occupied by Personal Consumption Expenditures where retail sales take forty percent.
 Consumer spending and trust can be monitored through retail sales.

 Corporate Profits

-What it is: Corporate tax returns give the basis for calculating Tax-based profit.
+What it is: Corporate tax returns give the basis for calculating tax-based profit.
 Current production income is monitored due to adjusted profits.
-While the adjusted values have more economical significance, the most press is got from tax-based numbers.
+While the adjusted values have more economical significance, the most press comes from tax-based numbers.

 Why we care: Corporate profits gains or declinations may serve a forecast of growing or decreasing capital spending input to general GDP increase.